 An appeal may be made under Section 29 (1) (c) (ii) of the Education Act 1998 where the refusal to admit was due a reason other than the school being oversubscribed.

-Where an applicant has been refused admission due to the school being oversubscribed, the applicant must request a review of that decision by the board of management prior to making an appeal under section 29 of the Education Act 1998. (see Review of decisions by the Board of Management)
+Where an applicant has been refused admission due to the school being oversubscribed, the applicant must request a review of that decision by the board of management within 3 calendar weeks of the date of the written refusal, prior to making an appeal under section 29 of the Education Act 1998. (see Review of decisions by the Board of Management)

-Where an applicant has been refused admission due to a reason other than the school being oversubscribed, the applicant may request a review of that decision by the board of management prior to making an appeal under section 29 of the Education Act 1998. (see Review of decisions by the Board of Management)
+Where an applicant has been refused admission due to a reason other than the school being oversubscribed, the applicant may request a review of that decision by the board of management within 3 calendar weeks of the date of the written refusal, prior to making an appeal under section 29 of the Education Act 1998. (see Review of decisions by the Board of Management)

 Appeals under Section 29 of the Education Act 1998 will be considered and determined by an independent appeals committee appointed by the Minister for Education and Skills.